maelh/radio-frequency-prototype-boards/Manufacturing.md

 To review production files received from fabs such as PCBpartner or JLCPCB, you can use [iPCB-DFM](https://www.pcbpartner.com/iPCB-DFM).
 Given the screenshots I received, it seems to be the same software that JLCPCB uses for reviewing.
 In iPCB-DFM choose `File|Open odb` and select the TGZ file in the `ok` folder.

 You can also simply do a manual visual compare using KiCad Gerber viewer, to see what changes the fab made.
-In that case import all the Gerber files, that have simple names (they are Protel extensions).
+In that case, import all the Gerber files, that have simple names (they are Protel extensions).
 For a two layer design, like the protoboards here, they are: bl, bo, bs, drl, ko, tl, to, ts.

 If you want to check your design before submitting it to a fab, you can use [FreeDFM](https://www.my4pcb.com/net35/FreeDFMNet/FreeDFMHome.aspx).